 Dr. Martin Hine, an Ipswich based head teacher, spent a week in Kenya training the teachers on how best to use the school’s 54 Chromebook laptops.
 The use of computers in Kenyan school is new so even newly qualified teachers have had little instruction in how best to use computers in lessons.
 The new curriculum relies heavily on computers.
 Our computer system is very slow by Western standards but it is vastly superior to other Kenyan schools.
 To access the internet in this rural location we have had to build a solar powered satellite link.

 The school lunch is the highlight of the day for most children due to little food at home.
 We try to grow as much as we can at school to stretch the budget.
 Greens are a nutritional part of the diet and grow easily with sufficient water.
 In the photo above, the greens are eaten with ugali – a traditional African staple made from maize flour.

 Another day, another pump repaired.
 Many of these pumps have been broken and abandoned for 10+ years.
 So far this year, Eric and his team have repaired more than 190 broken pumps.
 We aim for 200 repairs per year but this year we should easily exceed our target.
 The average cost of a repair is £250-£300 each, so much cheaper than a new pump and well.
 The Eagle Foundation kindly funded this year’s repair costs.

 Finally, a few videos about the school (just click on them to view)

 There are additional videos about the 2019 school closing ceremony here.

-You are welcome to leave a comment below.
 Thanks everyone for your support as without you, this work would not be possible.